Donald Tusk: Foreign policy

+After the souring of Poland's diplomatic relations with Hungary due to the premiership and policies of Viktor Orbán, Tusk has pledged to work with the newly incumbent prime minister of Hungary Péter Magyar to mend relations, with Magyar scheduled to make his first international trip to Poland to meet Tusk.

 Controversy surrounding 2025 presidential election

 During Tusk's term, the 2025 presidential election took place, where concerns were raised about the actions of some members of certain local electoral commissions.
 Based on these concerns, along with other members of the ruling coalition, he partook in election denial about the presidential election.

 Personal life

 Donald Tusk married Małgorzata Sochacka in 1978 in Gdańsk, while both were students.
 The couple has two children, a son Michał (born 1982) and a daughter Katarzyna (born 1987), as well as five grandchildren.
 They primarily live in Sopot.

 His son Michał worked as a spokesman and consultant for the OLT Express airline owned by a shadow bank Amber Gold, which was later revealed to be a Ponzi scheme operating during Tusk's first tenure as prime minister.
 In 2017 Michał Tusk testified before a parliamentary investigative commission regarding the matter.

 Tusk belongs to the Kashubian minority in Poland.
 In an interview with the Israeli newspaper Haaretz in December 2008, he compared his own family history to the Jewish experience, describing the Kashubian minority as a people who, "like the Jews, are people who were born and live in border areas and were suspected by the Nazis and by the Communists of being disloyal".

 Tusk speaks Polish, Kashubian, German, and English.
 In 2014, at the time he was appointed President of the European Council, he was criticized for his poor English and lack of knowledge of French.
 However, he underwent intensive language training in advance of assuming the role, rapidly mastering English.
 In January 2019, Tusk gave a seven-minute speech only in Romanian at the Romanian Athenaeum in Bucharest at the ceremony that marked the beginning of Romania's EU Council Presidency, receiving loud applause.

 Tusk's religious views became a subject of debate during his 2005 presidential campaign.
 To avoid further speculation, shortly before the election he requested a Catholic marriage ceremony with his wife Małgorzata, whom he had married in a civil ceremony 27 years prior.

 On 12 December 2019, Tusk published his memoir Szczerze (Honestly), reflecting on his memories from the five-year tenure as President of the European Council.